-Premier Motorcycle Advanced Training School in Arizona
+Premier Motorcycle Training School in Arizona

-Phoenix, Tucson, Sierra Vista
+Casa Grande, Tucson, Sierra Vista

-Our Ride Like- a-Pro Class is focused on teaching the average rider the three Motor advanced Officer techniques the cops have been trained in for more than 60 years.
+Our Ride Like- a-Pro Class is focused on teaching the average rider the three Motor Officer techniques the cops have been trained in for more than 60 years.
 This course is based on low-speed motorcycle handling techniques.
 The average speed on the course is approximately 10-12 mph.
 The reason low-speed motorcycle training is essential is driving below 20 mph, there is no gyroscopic effect, and gravity tends to pull the motorcycle to the ground.
 Learning the three Motor Officer techniques prevents this from happening.
 Because most motorcycle crashes occur on the street below 20 mph, low-speed handling is of the utmost importance.
 Our course will have your confidence and skills improving 100% before my four-hour class is complete.
 Register and reserve your spot for only $50!
 The total cost of the course is $150.00.

 Riders must have their motorcycle license and have at least 3,000 miles under their belt before taking this class.